 Despite this touching analogy, however, we must clearly understand that in contrast to the current family practice, morality cannot fully suppress ethics.
 Judge for yourself.
 Personal preferences are very diverse.
 There are people who love to obey or dominate, coerce or be forced, depend or provide.
 All of this is great for personal relationships, which are only possible with the maximum rejection of one’s freedom.
 Personal relationships require the biggest sacrifice and bring the greatest joy.
 They arise spontaneously, without negotiation and signatures.
 Kindness, compassion, credulity, gratitude...
 This is not so much morality as temper, biology.
 But when personal relationships break down, when former loved ones become strangers, freedom once again rears its cold head.
 Under personal morality lies that same whole objective ethics of strangers.
 And we see, even personal relationships, as a manifestation of free choice, rest on the contract.
 That is why ethics is an absolute priority - the voluntary renunciation of personal freedom is first and foremost.
 Everyone is unfree in personal relationships, but free to be unfree as he sees fit.

 Since a lot of differences are appearing, and not very serious ones, a question arises - is it possible to somehow highlight the main thing that distinguishes morality and ethics?
-In my opinion, yes.
-This is their way of exchanging values.
+In my opinion, no. So, I'll add something else - the way of exchanging values.
 Human relations, activities in general, are an exchange of something valuable.
 Both morality and ethics govern the exchange.
 Sacrificial morality, as the name implies, requires unequal exchange, it stimulates thereby the exchange, making it incessant, from one side after the other.
 Under its influence, a man sacrifices value #1 for value #2.
 And then he takes the return sacrifice of #2 and adds it to #1.
 Ethics, on the other hand, requires complete instant equivalence - it immediately finishes the exchange, returning the state to the point of balance.
 After the exchange, people do not owe anything to each other, everybody is left with a sense of accomplishment and the joy of communication.

 2 Personal and public spheres